Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Empirical Evaluation

 \paragraph{Multilingual language modeling.} We draw 2,000 examples per language from the C4 dataset \cite{raffel2020exploring} and compute the average perplexity on causal language modeling over sequences of length 1,024.
 Table~\ref{tab:language_modeling_generalisation} shows that content-effect steering leaves multilingual modeling nearly intact.
 For example, on English text, Llama 3.2 1b model’s perplexity changes only from 24.29 (baseline) to 24.77 (steered).
 Gemma exhibits the most significant relative increase, but even there, the gap remains small; across all languages and model sizes, perplexity deviations stay within a few percent.

 \paragraph{OOD reasoning tasks.} We test the steering impact on two reasoning tasks (i.e., ProntoQA \cite{PrOntoQA} and Rulebreakers \cite{chan2024rulebreakers}) that were not presented during the steering modulating process.
-ProntoQA is a synthetic question-answering task designed to test deductive reasoning on multiple natural language premises.
-Rulebreakers is a question-answering task for evaluating LLMs ability to distinguish whether logical entailment diverges from factually acceptable inference.
+ProntoQA is a synthetic task designed to test deductive reasoning on multiple natural language premises.
+Rulebreakers is a task for evaluating LLMs ability to distinguish whether logical entailment diverges from factually acceptable inference.
 Table~\ref{tab:language_modeling_generalisation} show that adopting the steering vectors computed on syllogisms generalise well, especially on ProntoQA with Llama and Qwen (+8.1\% and +5.2\%), whereas Gemma experiences a substantial performance drop on both tasks, most notably a 16.1\% decrease on ProntoQA (this aligns with the higher drops observed on language modeling).

-These findings underscore both the promise of steering for enhancing targeted reasoning and the persistent challenge of achieving robust OOD generalization.
+These findings underscore both the promise of steering for enhancing targeted reasoning and the persistent challenge of achieving a complete and robust OOD generalization.